JakeSteam/blog-programming/_drafts/2023-06-09-example-onboarding-docs-remote-engineers.md

 Having multiple, multi-hour "onboarding" calls / screen shares in the first few days ensured the new joiner was exposed to everything they needed... but did they absorb any of it?
 Whilst this is undoubtedly better than having no onboarding at all, it has a few risks.

 I found new joiners totally understood everything whilst in the calls, but didn't really retain much of it.
 A good example of this is technical onboarding: whilst having 1hr of general project architecture followed by 1hr of looking into the actual code is efficient, it's overwhelming.
-The key points at the start will be totally lost by the end, regardless of how many notes the new joiners is making.
+The key points at the start will be totally lost by the end, regardless of how many notes the new joiner is making.

 It's also very hard for the new starter to refer back to missed bits and pieces later, besides asking someone to repeat themselves.
 This is a lot of wasted time and effort on both sides.
 Finally, new joiners are often focusing quite a bit on making sure their new employer / colleagues like them, so are socialising as much as learning.
 Not ideal!